johnbywater/dcbdb/README.md

-# DCBSD - Distributed Content-Based Storage Database
+# DCBDB - Distributed Content-Based Database

-DCBSD is a distributed content-based storage database with a gRPC interface.
+DCBDB is a distributed content-based database with a gRPC interface.

 ## Quick Start